KaytJ13/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **Header, footer, and main content body** - I styled the header, footer, and main content body using CSS and bootstrap.
+Please note that in order to see my github link, you have to scroll down to the bottom and the window has to be sized large enough.
 - [x] **Navigation elements** - I styled the navigation elements to actually look like a navigation bar.
 - [x] **Responsive to window resizing** - I used flex in CSS to allow my content to be sensitive to window resizing.
 - [x] **Application elements** - I styled my application elements so they don't look quite as bad.
 I also added more detail to allow for the information to be better displayed, even as it is still nonfunctional.